Patellar instability or Patellofemoral instability is a frequent cause of symptoms of anterior knee pain and episodes of mechanical instability.

 In the acute phase, includes anti-inflammatory analgesia, ice therapy, elevation and a period of immobilization.
 The treatment aims at reduction of inflammation and relief of pain.

-Bracing and taping has been recommended but more evidence is required.
+Bracing and taping have been recommended but more evidence is required.

 In acute dislocation of patella, immobilization for a period followed by physical therapy is chosen as treatment.
 The duration of immobilization may be up to six weeks.